antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 [Project Tye](https://github.com/dotnet/tye) is an experimental developer tool that makes developing, testing, and deploying microservices and distributed applications easier.

 When building an app made up of multiple projects, you often want to run more than one at a time, such as a website that communicates with a backend API or several services all communicating with each other.
-Today this can be difficult to setup and not as smooth as it could be, and it's only the very first step in trying to get started with something like building out a distributed application.
+Today, this can be difficult to setup and not as smooth as it could be, and it's only the very first step in trying to get started with something like building out a distributed application.
 Once you have an inner-loop experience there is then a, sometimes steep, learning curve to get your distributed app onto a platform such as Kubernetes.

 The project has two main goals:

 1. Making development of microservices easier by:
-    - Run many services with one command
+    - Running many services with one command
-    - Use dependencies in containers
+    - Using dependencies in containers
-    - Discover addresses of other services using simple conventions
+    - Discovering addresses of other services using simple conventions
 1. Automating deployment of .NET applications to Kubernetes by:
     - Automatically containerizing .NET applications
     - Generating Kubernetes manifests with minimal knowledge or configuration